okansungur/ConfluentKafkaAvro/README.md

 Now we created the producer application successfully.
 And we are ready for the Consumer part.
 For Consumer application we will place the myavro directory to  src\main.We will  add the avro-maven-plugin and neccessary dependencies to our pom.xml.
 We will generate our Student.class just like we did in Producer application.
 Just to make a difference we will use application.yaml.
 As this application will deserialize our data we will use the key&value deserializer classes.
-And our application will run at port 9392.
+Also our application will run at port 9392.

 ```